 Rather than just pumping out the green stuff, Emerald deliberately seeks out the strains most effective in addressing patients’ needs.
 The company provides a wide selection of strains, which range in weight, tetrahydrocannabinol (THC) content, and cannabidiol (CBD) strength.
 Their impressive portfolio should lift EMHTF stock over the long run, as interest in CBD products accelerates.

-More importantly, the markets share the same opinion.
-On year-to-date basis, EMHTF stock is up nearly 70%.
+It’s important to be careful with pot stocks, though.
+On a year-to-date basis, EMHTF stock is down nearly 40%.
 While all cannabis stocks suffer volatility risk, Emerald’s concentration on medicinal weed should help mitigate downside pressure.

 Aurora Cannabis (ACB)